 Why Learning Foreign Languages is Important in India?

-Companies like Amazon, Infosys, Samsung, TCS, HCL, LG, L&T, IBM, Genpact, Fujitsu Technology, Accenture, and Geometric Ltd, among others, are now evaluating employees on the basis of their foreign language proficiency.
+Companies like Amazon, Infosys, Samsung, TCS, HCL, LG, L&T, IBM, Genpact, Fujitsu Technology, Accenture, and Geometric Ltd, among others, are now evaluating employees based on their foreign language proficiency.

-It also increases the level of salary in comparison to regular graduates, ease of doing business with counterparts and other stakeholders based outside the shores of the country.
+It also increases the level of salary compared to regular graduates, ease of doing business with counterparts, and other stakeholders based outside the shores of the country.

-For instance, there was a recent advertisement published on LinkedIn by IBM, which states that: “A core developer is needed, with proficiency in French.”
+For instance, there was a recent advertisement published on LinkedIn by IBM, stating that: “A core developer is needed, with proficiency in French.”

-You can imagine if a renown tech giant like IBM is placing such emphasis on a foreign language as a prerequisite for such an equally important employment.
+Imagine if a renowned tech giant like IBM is placing such emphasis on a foreign language as a prerequisite for such an equally important employment.